The Head of the Realm

 Around the world, the women’s suffrage movement came to the fore in the 19th century, as women—especially those in the British Commonwealth—became increasingly politically active.

-John Stuart Mill, who openly supported women’s suffrage, was elected to British Parliament in 1864.
+John Stuart Mill, who openly supported women’s suffrage, was elected to the British Parliament in 1864.
 Throughout his campaign, he called for an amendment to the Reform Act to include female suffrage.
-Although the Reform Act was ultimately defeated by the entirely male conservative government, for the first time it did succeed in raising awareness of the issue of women’s enfranchisement across the commonwealth.
+Although the Reform Act was ultimately defeated by the entirely male-conservative government, for the first time it did succeed in raising awareness of the issue of women’s enfranchisement across the commonwealth.